 Martin sprang to his feet.

 The red blood was worming its way onto shore, undulating on its way up the hills to him.
-It wasn’t his imagination.
+He didn’t think it could possibly be his imagination.

 “Blood everywhere.
 Perp died.
 But it was necessary force on my part.
 Nothing my Uncle Ed, first of our family to join the force, wouldn’t have done.”

 That deep voice again.
 Martin’s eyes snapped open.
-They were in bed, in the room with the bay window.
+Somehow, he knew what he saw now was real: They were in bed, in the room with the bay window.
 The girl was talking in her sleep again.
 Business as usual.
 Nothing was undulating.
 He almost choked on his relief.

 His laughter must have woken her.
 She looked as cold as her last words had been.
 “Vanilla latte…Randolph?”
 Then she softened as she looked at him and smiled the sweetest, warmest smile he’d ever seen.
 “Dreams.
 Funny how they move from such sublime sweetness to…well…” Her voice was cold again, just for a moment.
 “Never mind.”